jcropsey-gatech/CS4641B-2021/docs/index.md

 Fitting the PCA to the unaffected state also produced some interesting results: There are distinct shifts in the affected group relative to the unaffected group.
 Components 1 and 5 show a concentrating effect, which is to be expected with a neuromuscular disease like PD and its loss of fluidity of movement (and speech).

 DBSCAN was also performed on the data but failed to perform better than random and thus is not included in the Results.

+### Supervised

+All of the methods we attempted yielded similar results.

+Gaussian Naive Bayes, at 69% accuracy, was 5% below the intrinsic bias of the data set (74.6%).

+Keras and TensorFlow provided equally unimpressive results despite the various combinations of setups.
+Even though most setups were able to achieve 100% accuracy, they achieved sub intrinsic bias scores on the testing data.

+Preprocessing the data with PCA also yielded lackluster results due to the low explained variance even for 100-component transformation.

+To our disappointment, compensating with SMOTE had no effect since it was performed only on the training data and ultimately yielded already represented individuals.

+We were initially enthusiastic with adding $validation\_split$ to the NN because it achieved approximately 95% accuracy on both training and validation.
+Testing on the testing data set, however, achieved average results.
+We subsequently realized this was because of the triplicate nature of our data set: The validation data set was in effect a subset of the training data set and thus was already known to the NN.
+This confirmed our suspicion that maintaining all of an individual's samples in the same grouping (viz., training, validation, or testing) was the appropriate way to handle multiple samples from the same individual.
+In other words, the intraperson variance is smaller than the interperson variance.

+A subsequent comparison of predicted vs. actual categorization sorted by individual revealed that, while single and double failures do happen, many failures tended to happen in triples as would be expected with triplicate data.
+The system simply could not accurately classify a constellation of symptoms it had never observed before.

+The Random Forest did not realize any better results because it was encountering the same problems as the NN.

+What was ultimately realized is that (1) there is a lot of diversity in the manifestation of symptoms with PD, and (2) the data set used was simply too small to capture this diversity.

+There are two lights at the end of the tunnel: The first is that this is a very solvable problem with machine learning given the high accuracy achieved on already seen data.
+It simply needs to have experienced an individual with a similiar manifestation.
+The second, alternative approach is that it should be possible to pair down the fields to a subset of significant ones and then score how differently a sample is from "normal".

+## Future Work

+The first and foremost effort needs to be to augment the data set so that it is more representative of the PD community.
+This should allow a NN to be trained and accurately predict PD.

+Due to time limitations we were unable to randomly assign individuals (with their 3 samples) into training, validation, and testing data sets.
+This presents the real possibility of a sampling error simply because they were always assigned based on their order in the original data set.

+A second promising effort is to manually compare $\mu$ and $\sigma$ between unaffected and affected with the goal of identifying which features are discriminative between them.
+Then a simple score card could be devised where if an individual was "outside" of "normal" on a minimum number of dimensions, then the person could be referred for further analysis.

+## Acknowledgements

+We wish to thank Professor Rodrigo Borela and Karan Singh of Georgia Tech for all their assistance with this project.

 ## References
 [Prediction of Parkinson's disease using speech signal with Extreme Learning Machine](https://ieeexplore.ieee.org/abstract/document/7755419?casa_token=1aO88moUx48AAAAA:uT2CWrt38kw_ULeQK_zidk_ZMNRbEiTi9nNxtUOF3BNBoEbGqBD4UvQZ3chF4Od7-JtjG-i6)